Unused drug: Causes

 Various circumstances may cause a consumer to have unused drugs.
 The consumer might find that their medication is ineffective and quit taking it.
 The medicine might be effective, but the consumer might not adhere to their treatment and fail to take it for any reason.
 A patient might die, leaving their medications behind.
-A patient might move, such as from a hospital to their home, and somehow leave their unused drugs behind with the health care provider.
+A patient might move, such as from a hospital to their home, and leave their unused drugs behind with the health care provider.

 Some medical professional practices lead to patients having unused drugs.
 Physicians may prescribe more than they should.
 Physicians and patients might see each other less often than they should, and the physician might agree to prescribe medication for a longer period of time than is best.
 The physician might neglect to review what medications a patient already has, and recommend more.
 The medical office might have confused records about what drugs a patient has, especially for offices without full computer records.
 Also a physician might provide drugs inappropriately in unnecessary health care.